 The short answer: hormone imbalance.

 Further, insulin resistance, multiple hormone imbalances, and chronic inflammation are thought to be major causes of the symptoms women with PCOS experience.
+Women with PCOS may have one or more of these root causes.
 Let’s explore these three briefly.

 Insulin resistance: Insulin is a transporter for glucose (sugar/carbs) into cells so it can be used for energy.
-When a person is insulin resistant, this mechanism does not work efficiently, leaving your body with high insulin levels and glucose not able to get to the cells as quickly as needed.
+When a person is insulin resistant, this mechanism does not work efficiently, leaving your body with high insulin levels and glucose not able to get to the cells as needed.
 High insulin levels drives production of androgen hormones, like testosterone.
-Most women with PCOS have insulin resistance, which is the driver behind many of the symptoms.
-Learn more below!
+Most women with PCOS have insulin resistance.
+In addition to symptoms of high androgens seen in PCOS, those with insulin resistance may experience dark patches of skin (acanthosis nigricans), skin tags, and strong cravings for sweets.
+It’s important to note that insulin resistance can be experienced at any weight.

 Inflammation: It has been observed that women with PCOS have high markers for inflammation.
-Chronic inflammation may stem from hormonal imbalance, stress, poor nutrition, or other health issues.
+Symptoms like fatigue, gut issues, skin conditions, or headaches are often observed with chronic inflammation.
+Chronic inflammation may stem from gut/digestive issues, environmental toxins, hormonal imbalance, stress, poor nutrition, or other health issues.
+Inflammation affects PCOS by disrupting hormone balance, which may suppress ovulation and increase androgens.

 What are symptoms of PCOS?